Writing, speaking, and translating the future

 How are these frameworks related?

 I inadvertently devised WELD when I worked to build out a Localization Platform infrastructure.
 As my efforts gained traction and our team finally got all the pieces put in place, I realized there was still a major gap between what we offered and what the organization as a whole was doing to launch internationally.
-When I began consulting, I realized that the silos in organization were making globalization difficult.
+When I began consulting, I realized that the silos in organizations were making globalization difficult.
 Product, content, and development teams often work in silos but prepare for the same launches.
-And though C-level, strategists, and production teams all work to design, launch and sustain products or services in international markets, they rarely work together.
+And though C-level, strategists, and production teams all work to design, launch, and sustain products or services in international markets, they rarely work together.
 So ADGILE was devised to address the gaps I found between localizing for a launch and redesigning an organization into a global business.

 How are these frameworks used?